 - tightens your delivery and reduces wordiness;

 - brings to your attention important things you have missed; and

 - suggests better ways of approaching problems.

-But the biggest benefit you will get from professional editing is that you appear to your critics — also your audience — as if you got all these things right, by yourself!
+But the biggest benefit you get from professional editing is that you look as close to perfect as humanly possble, as if you got all these things right the first time!
 I don’t know a single reader who reflects on the skills of the editor.
 Instead, your readers think about how brilliant you, the author, are.
 The editor stays in the background.
 That’s what makes the professional editor your best friend.
 We make you, the writer and author, look good.